GiorgosL/Python-webscrapping-on-Twitter-and-Youtube/README.md

 Save the data on MongoDB collections.

-Evaluate the geolocation tweets using MinHashing.
+Evaluate the geolocation tweets using MinHashing..